JShibby/RDA/README.md

 This repository contains all data and Python files needed for the project.

+## Data Report
+This repository contains a data report, titled **"Is It Possible to Satisfy the RDA - Data Report.pdf."**  This report details the methodology and results of the project.

 ## The Code
 The code is spread across the following files, which may be treated as having a linear order, as later notebooks have some dependencies on earlier ones.
 1. **data.py** - Imports and processes the data.
 Creates these objects: